-In order to save recordings on your PC, Internet Explorer should be run as Administrator.
+If Internet Explorer is used when saving recordings on your PC, it must be run as Administrator.

 - 2. Select the directory and folder to save the video, which is an .avi file. - 3.
 Click the icon to stop recording.
 The icon turns gray .